PEOPLE OF INDIA

 Flag description:

-Three equal horizontal bands of Saffron (top), White (middle), and India Green (below) with a Navy Blue Chakra (24 Spoked Wheel) centred in the White band.
+Three equal horizontal bands of Saffron (top), White (middle), and India Green (below) with a Navy Blue Chakra (24 Spoked Wheel) centered in the White band.
 It was adopted in its present form during a meeting of the Constituent Assembly held on 22 July 1947, and it became the official flag of the Dominion of India on 15 August 1947.
 The flag was subsequently retained as that of the Republic of India.
 In India, the term "Tricolour" almost always refers to the Indian National Flag.

 Economy - overview: India's economy encompasses traditional village farming, modern agriculture, handicrafts, a wide range of modern industries, and a multitude of support services.
 More than a third of the population is too poor to be able to afford an adequate diet.
 India's international payments position remained strong in 2000 with adequate foreign exchange reserves, moderately depreciating nominal exchange rates, and booming exports of software services.
-Growth in manufacturing output slowed, and electricity shortages continue in many regions.
+Growth in manufacturing output slowed, and electricity shortages continued in many regions.

 Regional Differences:

-The pride of Agra, the Taj Mahal, the tomb erected on the banks of the Yamuna river is a white marbled monument dedicated with love by Shah Jahan, a great Mughal, to his wife Mumtaz Mahal.
+The pride of Agra, the Taj Mahal, the tomb erected on the banks of the Yamuna river is a white-marbled monument dedicated with love by Shah Jahan, a great Mughal, to his wife Mumtaz Mahal.

 Goa's churches are the finest examples of Indo-European architectural fusion.
-The cathedral of St. Catherine is the largest Christian Church in Asia built in the baroque style of the Renaissance period.
+The Cathedral of St. Catherine is the largest Christian Church in Asia built in the baroque style of the Renaissance period.
 The Church of Bom Jesus (Doric and Corinthian style) houses the mortal remains of St. Francis Xavier.

 The Temples of India are where most Indian art and dance forms originated.
 The temple dancers or Devadasis in the Southern state of Tamil Nadu used to perform Bharatha Natyam as part of the Religious rituals.
-This Dance form, which is one of the most popular dance forms (especially in the South) Today, is Danced to the accompaniment of Carnatic music and Tradition Music like Classical(Carnatic Hindustani), Folk, Borgeet, Baul, Bhajan, Odissi, Rabindra Sangeet, Thumri, Dadra, Chaiti, Kajari, Sufi, Ghazal, and Qawwali.
+This Dance form, which is one of the most popular dance forms (especially in the South) Today, is Danced to the accompaniment of Carnatic music and traditional music like Classical(Carnatic Hindustani), Folk, Borgeet, Baul, Bhajan, Odissi, Rabindra Sangeet, Thumri, Dadra, Chaiti, Kajari, Sufi, Ghazal, and Qawwali.
 Indian Classical Music has traces of Persian and Arab influences.
-There are eight Indian classical dance styles:Bharatanatyam(Tamil Nadu), Kathak (North, West and Central India), Kathakali (Kerala), Kuchipudi (Andhra), Odissi (Odisha), Manipuri (Manipur), Mohiniyattam (Kerala), and Sattriya (Assam).Kathak, a popular dance form of northern India, is performed to this music.
+There are eight Indian classical dance styles: Bharatanatyam (Tamil Nadu), Kathak (North, West and Central India), Kathakali (Kerala), Kuchipudi (Andhra), Odissi (Odisha), Manipuri (Manipur), Mohiniyattam (Kerala), and Sattriya (Assam).
+Kathak, a popular dance form of northern India, is performed in this music.

 The Indian caste system has been in use for many years.
 Still today the values of the caste system are held strongly.
 It has kept a sense of order, and peace among the people.
 There are five different levels of the system: Brahman, Kshatriya, Vaishya, Shudra, and Harijans.
 Within each of these categories are the actual "castes" or jatis within which people are born, marry, and die.
-They all have their own place among each other and accept that it is the way to keep society from disintegrating to chaos.
+They all have their place among each other and accept that it is the way to keep society from disintegrating into chaos.
 This system still has a major role in modern India.